Tandberg

 Brand Manufacturer Model Description Type Length Year Made in Market

-Compact Cassette Tandberg 60 "Educational" Type I Normal Worldwide Tandberg Unknown Educational Type I Normal 60 Japan Worldwide
+Compact Cassette Tandberg 60 "Educational" Type I Normal 1976 Worldwide Tandberg TDK Educational Type I Normal 60 1976 Japan Worldwide